victordibia/autogen-ui/README.md

 # AutoGen UI

-Experimental UI for AutoGen agents, based on the [AutoGen](https://github.com/microsoft/autogen) library.
+Experimental UI for working with [AutoGen](https://github.com/microsoft/autogen) agents, based on the [AutoGen](https://github.com/microsoft/autogen) library.
 The UI is built using Next.js and web apis built using FastApi.

+## Why AutoGen UI?

+AutoGen is a framework that enables the development of LLM applications using multiple agents that can converse with each other to solve complex tasks.
+A UI can help in the development of such applications by enabling rapid prototypingand testing and debugging of agents/agent flows (defining, composing etc) inspecting agent behaviors, and agent outcomes.

+-

-> **Note:** This is an experimental project and this might change.
+> **Note:** This is early work in progress.

 ## Getting Started